k8redfern/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     * When input a is *not* high *and* input b is *not* high, output high for only output 0

-* This functionality can be achieved with a single two input and gate with both inputs inverted
+* This functionality can be achieved with a single two input AND with both inputs inverted

     * This gate will only output ``1`` when both inputs are ``0``
     * Output 0 is :math:`\lnot a \land \lnot b`